databrickslabs/dbldatagen/CONTRIBUTING.md

-# Contributing to the Test Data Generator
+# Contributing to the Databricks Labs Data Generator
 We happily welcome contributions to *data-generator*.

 We use GitHub Issues to track community reported issues and GitHub Pull Requests for accepting changes.